FAQs

 An International Section offers students who are already bilingual the French academic programme with six to eight hours teaching in their fluent ‘section’ language.
 This is the equivalent of an extra day of school a week.
 At Balzac, students will meet and interact with bilingual students in the British, German, Italian, Portuguese, Arabic and Spanish sections, as well as French students living in the school’s catchment area.

-There are two versions of the English OIB – the British OIB and the American OIB.
-Balzac does the British OIB.
+There are two versions of the English BFI – the British BFI and the American BFI.
+Balzac does the British BFI.

-An International Section also prepares students for the O.I.B.
-(Option Internationale du Baccalauréat), which is recognised as a rigorous secondary education in both French and the section language and accepted as an entry qualification by universities around the world for studies in French or the section language or both.
+An International Section also prepares students for the BFI (Baccalauréat Français International), which is recognised as a rigorous secondary education in both French and the section language and accepted as an entry qualification by universities around the world for studies in French or the section language or both.

-More detailed information, in both French and English, about the British OIB can be found on the ASIBA website (see link on right hand side in MORE FACTS).
-It is also worth reading the excellent ‘OIB within the New Bac’ at the following link https://www.asiba.fr/wp-content/uploads/2019/10/OIB_2021_sommaire.pdf.
+More detailed information, in both French and English, about the British BFI can be found on the ASIBA website (see link on right hand side in MORE FACTS).

 How does an International Section differ from a Section Européenne or a Section Bilangue?